wout/dat-metadata-standard/README.md

 ## Introduction
 This standard describes the separation of data and logic for on-chain NFTs.
 It is intended for generative on-chain art but it may also apply to other use cases.
-The main goal is to solve the four problems described below.
+The main goal is to solve the three problems described below.

 ### **Problem 1**: Storage limit
 Cardano is very well suited for on-chain NFTs.
 Compared to other blockchains,